 B. Agriculture and Forest Resources: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
 In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
 Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact 1.
 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? Х 2.
 Conflict with existing zoning for agricultural use, or a Williamson Act contract? Х 3.
 Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code Section 4526, or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? Х 4.
-Result in the loss of forest land or conversion of forest land to non-forest use?
-X 5.
+Result in the loss of forest land or conversion of forest land to non-forest use? Х 5.
 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? Х

 B.1-B.5.
 No Impact.
-The project will not convert Prime or Unique Farmland or Farmland of Statewide Importance to a non-agricultural use.
-The California Department of Conservation, Division of Land Resource Protection, Farmland Mapping and Monitoring Program's 'Butte County Important Farmland 2016' map identifies the project site as "Urban and Built-Up Land."
-Urban and built-up land is occupied by structures with a building density of at least 1 unit to 1.5 acres.
-The project will not conflict with existing zoning for agricultural use or forest land and is not under a Williamson Act Contract.
-The project will not result in the loss of forest land, conversion of forest land, or involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland or forest land.
-The site consists of an existing road with no agriculture or timber resources.
-The project will result in No Impact to agriculture and forest resources.
+The Project will not convert Prime or Unique Farmland or Farmland of Statewide Importance to a non-agricultural use.
+The California Department of Conservation, Division of Land Resource Protection, Farmland Mapping and Monitoring Program's 'Butte County Important Farmland 2016' map identifies the Project site as "Urban and Built-up Land" and "Grazing Land."
+Grazing land is land on which the existing vegetation, whether grown naturally or through management, is suited to the grazing of livestock.
+Urban and built-up land is land occupied by structures with a building density of at least 1 unit to 1.5 acres, or approximately 6 structures to a 10-acre parcel.
+The Project will not conflict with existing zoning for agricultural use or forest land and is not under a Williamson Act Contract.
+The Project will not result in the loss of forest land, conversion of forest land, or involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland or forest land.
+The Project will result in No Impact to agriculture and forest resources.